 Crisp and Cobbler are both types of baked desserts and are relatively similar in texture and appearance.
-They are both fruit desserts and usually topped with some kind of pastry.
+They are both fruit desserts and topped with some kind of pastry.

 Key Takeaways

-- Cobblers are fruit-based desserts with a biscuit or cake-like topping, often served with whipped cream or ice cream.
+- Cobblers are fruit-based desserts with a biscuit or cake-like topping, served with whipped cream or ice cream.

 - Crisps feature a fruit filling topped with a crumbly mixture of butter, sugar, and flour, resulting in a crunchy texture.